 There have never been more people joining Facebook Groups, friendship apps, and online forums in a bid to meet like-minded people from different corners of the country – or even the world.

-If you fancy something that adds a face-to-face element to socialising online, why not try one of the virtual community events on Rest Less Events?
-Some involve chatting over coffee while others are activity-specific – such as Crochet and Chat and Coffee and Crosswords.
+If you fancy something that adds a face-to-face element to socialising online, why not try one of the virtual community groups on Rest Less Events?
+There’s everything from Crochet and Chat to Coffee and Crosswords.

 Meeting people online can be a particularly helpful first step for people who feel apprehensive about putting themselves out there.